cross-solution/YawikDocs/source/api.rst

 applyId
     The applyId must be unique just to the provider, this key along with your authentification is the only access to your data.
     Consistently there is no key provided by YAWIK.

+atsEnabled
+    enables the Applicant Tracking System for the job opening.

 company, companyId
     companies can managed alongside the job if a companyId is passed, the companyId is an assurance for yawik, that different jobs with the same companyId belong to the same company.